thadeetrompetter/lsb-notes/great-bash.md

     pwd ; ls

+Separating with a semicolon is like having the commands on separate lines.

 If you run a command 'in the background' but decide that you do actually want to wait for it to complete, you can use `wait [process-id]`.
 The terminal will not respond until that process finishes.